-Following the RBA's changes to credit card 'interchange fees' last year, most Australian banks have revamped their credit card line-ups, and Westpac is no exception: now offering its customers a Black-level American Express card directly issued by AMEX.
+Following the RBA's changes to credit card 'interchange fees' in 2017, most Australian banks have revamped their credit card line-ups, and Westpac is no exception: now offering its customers a Black-level American Express card directly issued by AMEX.

-The American Express Westpac Altitude Black Card (issued and serviced by American Express) is paired with the Westpac Altitude Black World Mastercard (issued and serviced by Westpac), giving Westpac customers the ability to earn more points in places where AMEX is accepted, while still earning some points everywhere else.
+The American Express Westpac Altitude Black Card (issued and serviced by American Express) is paired with the Westpac Altitude Black Mastercard (issued and serviced by Westpac), giving Westpac customers the ability to earn more points in places where AMEX is accepted, while still earning some points everywhere else.

-There's also a deal of up to 120,000 bonus Qantas Points or 120,000 Altitude points (worth 60,000 Virgin Australia Velocity points via Velocity Auto-Redemption) for new customers who apply by April 2 2019 and meet the spending criteria, detailed further below.
+There's also a deal of up to 120,000 bonus Qantas Points or 120,000 Altitude points (worth 40,000 Virgin Australia Velocity points) for new customers who apply by June 2 2019 and meet the spending criteria, detailed further below.

 Westpac Altitude Black credit card combo: fast facts